 Do You Work?

 I say this all the time, but carriers like to see people working.
-It shows that the person can carry on meaningful relationships and conversations.
+It shows that the person can carry on meaningful relationships and conversations and has intelligence.
 Similar to performing ADLs, working is foundational for everyday life.
 Carriers do expect you to work in gainful employment (unless you are a stay-at-home parent).

-If you don’t work, then the life insurance options are limited.
+If you don’t work or require financial support from someone else (or the government), then the life insurance options are limited.
 For an adult with autism, then that might lead to a decline.

-As we mentioned earlier, there are still life insurance options available.
+As we mentioned earlier, there are still life insurance coverage options available.